aswinikalyan30/aswinikalyan30/README.md

 - 👋 Hi, I’m @aswinikalyan30
-- 👀 I’m interested in data analysis, MLOps and Big Data
+- 👀 I’m interested in MERN stack
-- 🌱 I’m currently learning deep learning using python
+- 🌱 I’m currently learning core basics of JavaScript
-- 💞️ I’m looking to collaborate on data analysis and machine learning projects
+- 💞️ I’m looking to collaborate on MERN projects
 - 📫 How to reach me: Email me at ashwinikalyan30@gmail.com
 <a href="https://github.com/aswinikalyan30">